 1-B. Complete Change: Prepare the Tank

 On a complete water change, I will clean my glass as above and then remove all plants, rocks and accessories that have algae on them and put them in one of my empty buckets.

-I will either use the water I remove for my flowers and plants, in and outside of my home.
-After all it is like liquid fertilizer now and I will remove about 15 gallons from my 55 gallon tank.
-Thinking Green is a good thing.
-If you don't want to bother simply pour it in your toilet.
+I will remove about 15 gallons from my 55-gallon tank.
+I will either use the water I remove for my flowers and plants, in and outside of my home—after all, it is like liquid fertilizer now.
+Thinking green is a good thing.
+If you don't want to bother, simply pour it in your toilet.

 See my photo to see the proper way to pour the water back.
 I use my hand to break the force of the water and spread it out so I won't disrupt the gravel or plants in replacing the water.

 4-A. Simple Change: Put the Top Back on, and You're Done!